SrujanV010/Heart-Disease-Predictor/README.md

-Cleaning and preprocessing the dataset and using various machine learninng algorithms predict the presence of heart disease.
+Cleaning and preprocessing the dataset and  predict the presence of heart disease using various machine learninng algorithms.